alexandra-sof/event-registration/README.md

 ### The set of commands
 ```
-help         - Show this list of commands
+help         - Show the list of commands
 add          - Add a new person (registration)
 check        - Check if a person is registered to the event
 remove       - Delete an existing person from the list